Tips to get approved for the Capital One Spark Miles for Business

 - Consider recent Capital One card applications

-Don’t forget, Capital One pulls your credit score from all 3 main credit bureaus when they process your application.
-So applying for a card issued by the bank has a bigger temporary effect on your credit score.
-But folks just looking to open one new card in the near future shouldn’t worry about this minor impact.
+Don’t forget, Capital One pulls your credit score from all three major credit bureaus when they process your application, so applying for a card issued by the bank has a temporary effect on your credit score.
+If you’re opening only one new card in the near future, don’t worry about this minor impact.

-If you’ve had approval success with the Capital One Spark Miles card, let me know in the comments!
+If you’ve had approval success with the Capital One Spark Miles card, let us know in the comments.

 |For more travel and credit card news, deals and analysis sign up for our newsletter here.|

 Editorial Note: We're the Million Mile Secrets team.
 And we're proud of our content, opinions and analysis, and of our reader's comments.
 These haven’t been reviewed, approved or endorsed by any of the airlines, hotels, or credit card issuers which we often write about.
 And that’s just how we like it! :)